MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 #### Recording layout when call includes two participants

 In a call recording with two participants, each participant’s outgoing video (or avatar) occupies one half of the recording, and both halves are vertical.
 This means that during a Remote Assist call, a Teams desktop user sees a horizontal slice of the HoloLens user's view, but the recording only captures the middle vertical slice of the HoloLens user's view.
-Furthermore, during the Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams deskop user's outgoing video feed occupies half the recording.
+Furthermore, during the Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams desktop user's outgoing video feed occupies half the recording.
 (If the Teams user turns off their outgoing video feed, their avatar will occupy half the recording.)

 >[!Tip] To ensure that critical information is captured in the recording, the HoloLens user must keep it in the center of their view.